Starting Your Own Digital Skills Training Program

 - Individuals who primarily reside in a rural area

-Who are Digital Navigators?
+Who are Digital Skills Trainers?

-An excellent digital navigator:
+An excellent trainer:

 - Is comfortable with technology.